dward2/BME547/Assignments/TSHTestDataConversion/README.md

 list of test results separated by commas.
 The number of test results will vary from patient to patient.

-In the `test_data.txt` file, the first patient fills the first four rows, the second patient fills the next four rows, etc.  After the last patient, the file will have a line containing `END` to mark the end of the file.
+In the `sample_data.txt` file, the first patient fills the first four rows, the second patient fills the next four rows, etc.  After the last patient, the file will have a line containing `END` to mark the end of the file.

 ## Program Specifications
-* Read in the data from a text file.  `test_data.txt` is a sample, but the file on which your code will be graded will have different data and a different number of patients.
+* Read in the data from a text file.  `sample_data.txt` is a sample, but the file on which your code will be graded will have different data and a different number of patients.
 So, your code must be flexible enough to handle files of different sizes.